 For instance, this chocolate ice cream + strawberry soda number was delicious.

 Thanks to all the artificial colors the soda gets super foamy and bright.
 Yeah chemicals!

-I bet you want to go make yourself a float now, don't you.
+I bet you want to go make yourself a float now, don't you?

-Thank you, Tillamook, for providing me the ice cream for my son's birthday party.
+Thank you, Tillamook, for providing me with the ice cream for my son's birthday party.
 And thank YOU for supporting the companies that give me free ice cream and allow me to share cool things with you.